stanford-marlowe/docs.marlowe.stanford.edu/docs/getting-started/filesystems.md

 Every user added to an allocation shares the same `/projects/` folder.
 So `bob` and `amy` in project `m231631` would both have files in `/projects/m231631/`, but `greg` in project `m402630` would have files in `/projects/m402630`

-`/projects/` is backed up once every 24 hours.
+`/projects/` is backed up once every 24 hours at 9:15pm.

 {% include important.html content="Directories in `/projects/` are mounted as needed, so your specific folder may not show up when you login initially. `cd` to your project directory and it will show up until you log out." %}